Typhoenix/-Nginx_LB_TLS/nginx-lb-tls.md

 ## Load Balancer Solution With Nginx and SSL/TLS.
 It's critical we secure our client-server communcation with a more secured protocol such as HTTPS.
-This is to prevent security threats one of which is called Man-In-The-Middle (MIMT) attack.
+This is to prevent security threats one of which is called Man-In-The-Middle (MIMT) attack

 SSL and its newer version, TSL - is a security technology that protects connection from MITM attacks by creating an encrypted session between browser and Web server..